aissa-laribi/jenkins-pytest/README.md

 # Jenkins-pytest image

-This image is based on Ubuntu and is designed to run tests using the pytest framework in a Jenkins pipeline.
-As result, the size of the image does not not matter otherwise Alpine would have been choosen
+This image is based on Ubuntu and is designed to run tests using the Pytest framework in a Jenkins pipeline.
+As result, the size of the image does not matter otherwise Alpine would have been chosen

 ### Dependencies

-Dependencies added over the original Ubuntu:latest image
+Dependencies added over the original Ubuntu:latest image as described in build-image.sh file.

--Python 3 latest version
+- Python 3 latest version

--Git

--pip
+- Git

+- Pip

+- Pytest

 ## Usage example